florianmai/florianmai.github.io/_publications/bq-nco.md

 ---
 title: "BQ-NCO: Bisimulation Quotienting for Generalizable Neural Combinatorial Optimization"
 collection: publications
-excerpt: 'We propose an new neural architecture for Neural Combinatorial Optimization based on bisimulation quotienting of a CO problem's MDP.'
+excerpt: "We propose an new neural architecture for Neural Combinatorial Optimization based on bisimulation quotienting of a CO problem's MDP."
 date: 2023-01-01
 venue: 'arXiv'
 selected: false